Posts

 A new Blu-ray collection of the BBC’s Narnia has been released some forty years after the series was first broadcast.
 Included is a documentary, Return to Narnia, featuring the original cast.

 I learned this from the tabloids.
+(It popped up in various feeds.)
 The sensational bit is that Narnia was filmed next-door to pedophile Jimmy Savile’s studio.
-(No Narnia actors were harmed.)
+No Narnia actors were harmed.

 The afore-linked piece tells that Downton Abbey’s Lesley Nicol was in this series.
 For completeness’s sake, here are a few other familiar names: